 - Educate ourselves: Learn about the issues and experiences of those who face stigma.
 Understanding the facts can help dispel myths and stereotypes - 2.
 Listen actively: When someone shares their experiences, listen without judgment.
 Show that you value their perspective and are there to support them - 3.
 Use inclusive language: Be mindful of the words you use.
 Avoid terms that can be hurtful or perpetuate stereotypes.
-Please read our Stigma Language Guide to see how we can use more appropriate words - 4.
+Please read our Stigma Language Guide to see our thoughts for how we might consider more inclusive words - 4.
 Challenge stigmatising behaviours: If you witness someone being stigmatised, speak up.
 Addressing such behaviours can help to create a more inclusive environment